What is OI for option contracts, and how does it work?

 • What are OI buildups?

 OI buildups are the classification of market sentiment based on Price & OI change of the future contracts for one trading session.
-It has 4 types - Long buildup - If price of the contract increases with the increase in OI, it means new long ...
+It has 4 types - Long buildup - If price of the contract increases with the increase in OI, it means new long positions ...

-• What is an Option Chain?
-How to use it?
+• How to use Option Chain?